Northern Iowa vs. North Carolina College Basketball Predictions & Picks - November 22

 Northern Iowa Performance Insights

-- Last season Northern Iowa was ranked 300th in the nation in assists with 11.6 per game.

-- The Panthers made 7.4 3-pointers per game and shot 34% from beyond the arc last year, ranking 182nd and 183rd, respectively, in the nation.
+- The Panthers made 7.4 3-pointers per game and shot 34.0% from beyond the arc last season, ranking 182nd and 183rd, respectively, in college basketball.

-- Defensively, Northern Iowa was seventh-worst in college basketball in 3-pointers conceded per game at 9.3 last season.
-It was 282nd in 3-point percentage conceded at 35.4%.
+- Northern Iowa was the seventh-worst squad in the nation in 3-pointers conceded (9.3 per game) and 282nd in 3-point percentage defensively (35.4%) last year.

-- Northern Iowa took 39.1% percent of its shots from beyond the arc last season, and 29.4% of its made shots are from there.
-Inside the arc, it attempted 60.9% of its shots, with 70.6% of its makes coming from there.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.